Skip to main content

 Discover more articles in the Women in NF series by clicking here.

 The fact that I study NF1 can be attributed directly to two factors: Dr. Bruce Korf and philanthropic funding from the Gilbert Family Foundation.
 I’m sure Bruce has touched most of us in this field in one way or another, but I was an unlikely faculty recruit.
 While I had done all the right training as a molecular geneticist, I had been spending significant time raising my family.
-Regardless, I wanted to make a bigger impact and Bruce took a risk.
+Regardless, I wanted to make a bigger impact, and Bruce took a risk.
 I knew nothing about NF1, but since my start-up funds from GFF were for NF1 research, I jumped in.
 Bruce sent me a list of 50+ manuscripts to bring me up to speed.
 It has been a struggle to come to grips with over 30 years of past research, but little by little, and over time, I’ve managed some of it.
 Bruce has remained my champion.
 A few weeks in, I met Peggy Wallace.
 Her view is that if I consider everything I know about genetics, NF1 breaks all of those rules.
 She’s right.

 As I began my career in NF1, selumetinib was being tested clinically and was eventually approved.
-This has been huge godsend for patients, and the excitement is palpable in the community.
-But, I see families that are experiencing toxic side effects and they know, and I know, they need more.
+This has been a huge godsend for patients, and the excitement is palpable in the community.
+But, I see families that are experiencing toxic side effects, and they know, and I know, they need more.
 I want to give them more.
 My lab has been dedicated to finding and developing different therapeutics for NF1.
 Most of the ones we are considering are gene-targeted therapeutics.
 I’m very collaborative and have been able to investigate a number of different avenues.
 In particular, my lab has been investigating ASOs for exon skipping and cryptic splice site repression.
 My collaborators have been key.
-Dr. Linda Popplewell and her expertise from the DMD field has been critical.
-Dr. Bob Kesterson and his generation of more than a dozen patient-specific NF1 animal models has been essential.
-Along with others we are evaluating gene editing, RNA editing, nonsense suppression therapeutics, and nanoparticle delivery of cDNA, synthetic DNA, and protein.
+Dr. Linda Popplewell and her expertise in the DMD field have been critical.
+Dr. Bob Kesterson and his generation of more than a dozen patient-specific NF1 animal models have been essential.
+Along with others, we are evaluating gene editing, RNA editing, nonsense suppression therapeutics, and nanoparticle delivery of cDNA, synthetic DNA, and protein.
 I feel like I’m scrambling and pushing in all directions simultaneously.
 I want to see at least one of these successfully transition to the clinic.
 That’s my goal.